Atlanta StoryBooth hosts its 1,000th Conversation

 Sean had made personal recordings of his grandmother several years ago, and “the response from the family who got recorded copies of our talk was overwhelming.”
 This time, too, family and friends have requested copies of their StoryCorps CD, which Hillery and Sean plan to share.
 Says Sean, “It really is true that everyone has something to say, and it isn’t just our established writers who should have a lock on it.”
 Hillery adds, “In this sometimes contentious culture we live in now, I think it is important to remind each other of how we all are much more alike than we are different.
 StoryCorps is a great way for us to spread that word.”

-2 Responses to “Atlanta StoryBooth hosts its 1,000th Conversation”
+One Response to “Atlanta StoryBooth hosts its 1,000th Conversation”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.